In Honor of Haley Ng

 What is FOP?

 FOP is one of the rarest, most disabling genetic conditions known to medicine.
 It causes bone to form in muscles, tendons, ligaments and other connective tissues.
 Bridges of extra bone develop across joints, progressively restricting movement and forming a second skeleton that imprisons the body in bone.
 There are no other known examples in medicine of one normal organ system turning into another.

 How You Can Help

 We're fundraising to help the IFOPA fund research to find a cure while supporting, connecting and advocating for individuals with FOP and their families, and raising awareness worldwide.

 All donations will go directly to the IFOPA.
 The IFOPA is a 501(c)(3) nonprofit organization.
-If you have any questions, please contact Cathryn Roys, IFOPA Community Fundraising Manager, via +1 843-709-3244 or email.
+If you have any questions, please contact Cathryn Roys, IFOPA Fundraising and Special Projects Manager, via +1 843-709-3244 or email.